 The map size and depth of the commissioning observations will depend on how the commissioning activities proceed.
 We expect to spend only a few hours at the most on each commissioning field.
 Note that some of these fields are part of the legacy surveys and any data taken in commissioning will become part of the legacy survey datasets.

-Here are the potential commissioning targets:
+Here are the potential commissioning targets for spring 2023:

 |HerS||00:54 to 02:24||+00|